odoo/odoo/doc/reference/guidelines.rst

         for record in self:
             record.do_cool_stuff()

-Avoid to use ``api.one``  decorator : this will probably not do what you expected, and extending a such method is not as easy than a *api.multi* method, since it returns a list of result (ordered by recordset ids).
+.. note :: Avoid to use ``api.one``  decorator : this will probably not do what you expected,
+              and extending a such method is not as easy than a *api.multi* method, since it returns a list of result (ordered by recordset ids).

 For performance issue, when developping a 'stat button' (for instance), do not perform a ``search`` or a ``search_count`` in a loop in a ``api.multi`` method.
 It